salrashid123/gcp-adc-tpm/README.md

 > *NOTE* While this repo is a CLI,  you can acquire an embedded service account's token for use with a library as an [oauth2 TPM TokenSource](https://github.com/salrashid123/oauth2/blob/master/README.md#usage-tpmtokensource)

 #### WorkloadFederation mTLS

+This repo also allow you to embed an mTLS certificate into a TPM for use with [GCP Workload Federation with x509 certificates](https://cloud.google.com/iam/docs/workload-identity-federation-with-x509-certificates).

 for mTLS certificates, the you can